Information on recording your learning as part of CPD, and to provide evidence of competence.

 For more information, see our guidance for using competence frameworks for CPD.

 The CPD hours you record against each activity should reflect the amount of learning that directly contributes to CPD that is relevant to you.
+The IET has no set guideline for how many hours can be attributed to any given activity as this is subjective to individual learning.

 If you have previously undertaken Initial Professional Development (IPD) when working towards professional registration (CEng, IEng, EngTech or ICTTech) you will have likely collected evidence of competence and regularly had this verified.